Dave Marr Jr.

 Dave captained the 1981 US Ryder Cup team, generally regarded as the greatest Ryder Cup team ever assembled.
 The team consisted of five additional Texas Golf Hall of Fame Members (Bruce Lietzke, Tom Kite, Ben Crenshaw, Bill Rogers, and Lee Trevino) and won the contest at tWalton Heath in England 18.5-9.5.

 Close friend Bryan Naugle created the Dave Marr Memorial Award the year after his death.
-It is awarded annually in conjunction with the Insperity Invitational Shell.
+It is awarded annually in conjunction with the Insperity Invitational.
 Past winners of the award include Gene Sarazen, Byron Nelson, Jack Nicklaus, Judy Rankin, Gary Player, Former President George H. W. Bush and Arnold Palmer.

 On October 5, 1997 Dave Marr lost his fight to cancer with his wife Tally at his bedside at MD Anderson in Houston.

-Legacy Video
+Featured Video

 Career Highlights